No Me Ames: Reception and accolades

-In her review of On the 6, Heather Phares of Allmusic commented that the tropical version of "No Me Ames" was one of the two songs that "emphasize Lopez's distinctive heritage".
-In his review of Desde un Principio: From the Beginning, Jose Promis also from Allmusic praised the song as "surpisingly good".
+In her review of On the 6, Heather Phares of AllMusic commented that the tropical version of "No Me Ames" was one of the two songs that "emphasize Lopez's distinctive heritage".
+In his review of Desde un Principio: From the Beginning, Jose Promis also from AllMusic praised the song as "surpisingly good".
 Mario Tarradell of the Dallas Morning News remarked "No Me Ames" as an "island flavored" song.
 Lauri Mascia of the Sun-Sentinel expressed disappointment over the song and felt that the tropical version did not fit the album.
 NME listed the ballad version as one of the "potentially offensive slushy ballads" on the album.
 Baldi cited Lopez and Anthony's cover as one of the two that encouraged him to come out of retirement to record another album.

 At the 2000 Billboard Latin Music Awards, "No Me Ames" received an award for Hot Latin Track of the Year by a Vocal Duo and two nominations for Tropical/Salsa Track of the Year and Hot Latin Track of the Year.
 In the same year, the song led to the duo receiving a nomination for Pop Group or Duo of the Year at the 12th Lo Nuestro Awards.
-At the 1st Latin Grammy Awards, the song received a nomination for "Best Pop Performance by a Duo/Group with Vocals".
+At the 1st Annual Latin Grammy Awards, the song received a nomination for Best Pop Performance by a Duo/Group with Vocals.
 In 2000, the song received an award for Salsa Song of the Year at the American Society of Composers, Authors and Publishers Awards of 2000.
-At the inaugural Juventud Awards in 2004, "No Me Ames" was nominated in the category for "La Más Pegajosa" ("Catchiest Tune").
+At the 2004 Premios Juventud, "No Me Ames" was nominated in the category for "La Más Pegajosa" ("Catchiest Tune").